FireGuardProject/Fireguard-Microservices/README.md

 ```

 #### Additional CD pipeline configuration
-Further, if you want to implement CD pipeline for the repo to the cluster, AgroCD can be utilized for this task.
+Further, if you want to implement CD pipeline for the repo to the cluster, ArgoCD can be utilized for this task.
 Here are a guide for implementation.
 [Click here](https://argo-cd.readthedocs.io/en/stable/getting_started/).